 The biotechnology industry is intensely competitive and we may not be able to produce or acquire rights to new products with commercial potential.
 We compete with biotechnology and pharmaceutical companies that have been established longer than we have, have a greater number of products on the market, have greater financial and other resources and have other technological or competitive advantages.
 We also compete in the development of technologies and processes and in acquiring personnel and technology from academic institutions, government agencies, and other private and public research organizations.
 We cannot be certain that one or more of our competitors will not receive patent protection that dominates, blocks or adversely affects our product development or business; will benefit from significantly greater sales and marketing capabilities; or will not develop products that are accepted more widely than ours.
-We are aware that a competitor, Corixa Corporation, formerly Coulter Pharmaceuticals, Inc., filed a BLA in 2000, for Bexxar, (tositumomab, Iodine I 131 tositumomab) a radiolabeled murine antibody product for the treatment of non-Hodgkin's lymphomas, which may compete with Rituxan and ZEVALIN, if approved.
+We are aware that a competitor, Corixa Corporation, formerly Coulter Pharmaceuticals, Inc., has filed a revised BLA for Bexxar, trademark, (tositumomab, Iodine I 131 tositumomab) a radiolabeled murine antibody product for the treatment of non-Hodgkin's lymphomas, which may compete with Rituxan and ZEVALIN, if approved.
 We are also aware of other potentially competitive biologic therapies for non-Hodgkin's lymphomas in development.

-We May be Unable to Adequately Protect or Enforce Our Intellectual Property Rights or Secure Rights to Third-Party Patents
+We May be Unable to Adequately Protect or Enforce Our Intellectual Property Rights or Secure Rights to Third-Party Patents and We are Involved in Patent Litigation.